 WE'RE DEMANDING: REGULATION THAT WORKS A tough independent regulator is needed to enforce the law and ensure that sewage discharges only ever occur in exceptional circumstances.
 NORTHERN In 2024, Northern Ireland Water recorded 2,967 discharges.
 And it gets worse, fast.
 Shockingly, just 122 of the country's 2,806 CSOs are actually monitored.
 That's only 4.3% of their entire network.
-12001; Based on the average number of discharges for the 122 CSOs we know about, the true number of discharges could be 61.732.6 The real scale of pollution across Northern Ireland has been hidden from us by the Northern Ireland Executive who are not only burying their heads in the sand but actively breaking their own promises to act.
-FIGURE 8 Locations of Northern Ireland's monitored and unmonitored CSOs
+Based on the average number of discharges for the 122 CSOs we know about, the true number of discharges could be 61.732.6 The real scale of pollution across Northern Ireland has been hidden from us by the Northe burying breakir FIGURE 8

+Locations of Northern Ireland's monitored and unmonitored CSOs

-Monitored CSO
+- Monitored CSO

-Unmonitored CSC
+- Unmonitored CSC

 Most impacted bathing waters